 Laguna Lemoa

-It is located on the highway between Chichicastenango and Santa Cruz del Quiché.
-It offers a pleasant landscape and some facilities for recreation and rest.
+The lagoon is located near the highway between Chichicastenango and Santa Cruz del Quiche.
+Enjoy the beautiful landscape surrounding the lagoon and take advantage of the facilities for recreation and rest.

 Chichicastenango

-From early age the women learn the art of weaving on a waist-heel loom.
-The “huipiles” carry symbols that represent the universe as well as lightning, corn, cardinal points, the sun and a beveled bird.
-The men weave their belts and wool jackets for their black suits.
-The jacket and pants are very similar to those used by Spanish soldiers during the colony.
+From an early age the women here learn the art of weaving on a waist-heel loom.
+The huipiles they make carry symbols that represent the universe as well as lightning, corn, cardinal points, the sun and a beveled bird.
+The men weave the belts and wool jackets for their black suits.
+The jacket and pants are very similar to those used by Spanish soldiers during the colonial times.

-The wooden masks that the dancers use and which symbolically bring them closer to their gods are manufactured in Chichicastenango.
-A mask factory and a warehouse that keeps the costumes for the dancers and rents them the outfits, is located in the last house on the trail to Pascual Abaj.
+The wooden masks that the dancers use bringing them closer to their gods are also manufactured in Chichicastenango.
+A mask factory and a warehouse storing all of the costumes for the dancers and renting the outfits, is located in the last house on the trail to Pascual Abaj.

-There are fourteen “cofradías” (brotherhoods) in Chichicastenango, each with six or eight brothers of guarding a saint, which is kept in the house of the first mayor.
-The saint is only taken out for processions and selected festivals.
+There are fourteen cofradias (brotherhoods) in Chichicastenango, each with six to eight brothers guarding a saint, which is kept in the house of the first mayor.
+The saint is only taken out for processions and festivals.

-The most important occupation among the Quichés is that of a Maya priest or Chuchkajau (motherfather).
-He possesses powers that allow him to mediate between believers and the goods.
+The most important occupation among the Quiches is that of a Maya priest or Chuchkajau (motherfather).
+He possesses powers that allow him to mediate between believers and the gods.
 He performs special rites, and points out the proper days for planting and harvesting.

 The Open Air Market

 Market day traditionally takes place on Thursdays and Sundays.
-The marketers come down from the mountains and from other village to the central plaza, between the church of Santo Tomás and the chapel of the Calvary, to sell their goods in an impressive native market that has hardly changed over the centuries.
+The marketers come down from the mountains and from other villages to the central plaza between the church of Santo Tomas and the chapel of the Calvary to sell their goods in an impressive native market that has hardly changed over the centuries.
 The florists congregate on the steps of the church and the streets are flanked by weavings, masks carved from wood and pieces of pottery among other handicrafts.

 The central and north sections of the plaza are where seeds, tools and thread are sold, among other articles.